 How To Boil Pasta Perfectly

 To cook pasta perfectly you need – a large saucepan or pot, water, salt, tongs, and a metal colander.

-Boil water in a large saucepan.
+- Step 1) Boil water in a large saucepan.
 If you are using 1 cup of pasta, add at least 6 cups of water.
 Season the water generously with salt.
-This way you will always end up with a well-seasoned pasta and not a bland one.
+This way, you will always end up with well-seasoned pasta and not a bland one.

 - Step 2) Once the water starts boiling vigorously, add pasta and stir so that it doesn’t stick to the bottom of the pan.
 Don’t break the pasta; it will soften up within 30 seconds.

-Test the pasta by tasting to check for doneness.
+- Step 3) Test the pasta by tasting it to check for doneness.
 Pasta cooked properly should be al dente—a little chewy.
 Or cook it for a little longer time if you prefer over-cooked pasta.

-Drain cooked pasta in a metal colander.
-If serving hot, add into the sauce right away.
-If you’re making a pasta salad, then run under cold water to stop the cooking.
+- Step 4) Drain cooked pasta in a metal colander.
+If serving hot, add to the sauce right away.
+If you’re making a pasta salad, run under cold water to stop the cooking.